 - Switch to calming, soothing activities towards the end of the day.
 Turn off the TV, play peaceful music, and give your loved one a cup of warm herbal tea or milk.

 - Take note of the older adult’s eating habits during the day, limiting caffeine and sweets to the morning hours and serving an earlier dinner.

 - Talk to the older adult’s doctor for advice and also to confirm there are not any underlying physical conditions contributing to the problem, such as incontinence or other bladder issues or anything leading to physical pain.
 The physician may recommend a medication to help the senior to relax in the evening.

 If, regardless of these strategies, the senior is still agitated and staying awake during the nighttime hours, there are a number of things you can do to help.
 Most importantly, remain calm and avoid arguing or engaging in lengthy conversations.
 Simply provide reassurance that your senior loved one is safe and everything is ok.
 Determine if there’s something your loved one needs, and after taking care of any specific concerns, gently point out the time to the senior, and propose getting some sleep.
 The senior could also feel more at ease in an alternate sleeping environment, such as in a comfortable chair or a guest bedroom, using nightlights or other indirect, soft lighting.

-Contact the Barrington memory care experts at 847-787-7572 any time and let us design a customized care plan to meet your particular needs, and improve quality of life for a senior you love.
+Contact Inspired Home Care, providers of Barrington memory care and senior care throughout nearby communities, at 847-787-7572 any time and let us design a customized care plan to meet your particular needs, and improve quality of life for a senior you love.
 To learn about each of the communities where we provide care, please visit our Locations Served page.